CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates capabilities with specific technologies and actions, includes natural trigger terms developers would use, and provides explicit 'Use when' guidance.
-The main weakness is its broad scope covering multiple languages and domains, which could create conflicts with more specialized skills in a large skill library.
+This is a strong description that clearly articulates capabilities, includes abundant natural trigger terms across multiple backend technologies, and provides explicit 'Use when' guidance.
+Its main weakness is the very broad scope, which could create conflicts with more specialized skills covering individual technologies or concerns like database optimization or security.
+The description uses proper third-person voice throughout.

 DimensionReasoningScore